-First, choose leaf varieties rather than head forming lettuces.
-You can start harvesting leaf lettuces as soon as the outer leaves reach about 4-6 inches in height.
+First, choose leaf varieties rather than head-forming lettuces.
+You can start harvesting leaf lettuces as soon as the outer leaves reach about 4 to 6 inches in height.
 If you cut just these outer leaves, it allows the remaining center leaves to continue growing.
-This is called "cut and come again".
-Not only to you get to start harvesting early, cutting like this tends to shock the lettuce plant, preventing it from thinking it has matured and is ready to bolt and go to seed.
+This is called "cut and come again" harvesting, and some lettuce varieties are marketed as being especially suitable for this kind of harvesting.
+Not only do you get to start harvesting early, but cutting like this tends to shock the lettuce plant, preventing it from thinking it has matured and is ready to bolt and go to seed.

 Provide Some Shade

-Secondly, plant your lettuce in the shade of taller plants, like tomatoes, corn, or even vining crops like cucumbers and squash.
-You can do this when you first start seeding, in the spring, or when there are bare spots in the garden to fill.
-Although lettuce needs more sun in the cool spring than it does in summer, positioning lettuce plants around taller plants, like tomatoes, will provide full sun in spring while the tomatoes are still short, but will offer relief from the intense summer sun.
+Plant your lettuce in the shade of taller plants, like tomatoes, corn, or even vining crops like cucumbers and squash.
+You can do this when you first start seeding in the spring, or wherever there are bare spots in the garden to fill.
+Lettuce needs more sun in the cool spring than it does in summer, and positioning lettuce plants around taller plants, such as tomatoes, will provide full sun in spring while the tomatoes are still short, but will offer relief from the intense summer sun.

-Thirdly, regular watering makes plants very forgiving.
-Water your lettuce plants everyday, more if it is extremely hot and dry.
-The leaves, which are mostly water, will desiccate and wilt in strong sunlight and dry soil.
-Lettuce roots tend to be shallow, so it's more important to water often, than to water deeply.
+Regular watering makes plants very forgiving of high temperatures.
+The evaporation of water from soil provides natural cooling.
+Water your lettuce plants every day—and even more often if it is extremely hot and dry.
+The lettuce leaves are mostly water and will desiccate and wilt in strong sunlight and dry soil.
+Lettuce roots tend to be shallow, so frequent watering is more important than deep watering.

 If all else fails and it looks like your lettuce plants are ready to bolt, dig them out of the ground and replant them.
-As with 'cut and come again', this is a shock to the plant's system and your lettuce seedling will once again focus on growing roots and put off setting seed.
-Don't keep them out of the ground or allow them to dry out.
-Just the act of lifting them is enough of a shock.
+As with 'cut and come again' harvesting, this is a shock to the plant's system and it will once again focus on growing roots and delay setting seed.
+Don't keep them out of the ground or allow the plants to dry out—just the act of lifting them and immediately replanting is enough of a shock.

-- Find a somewhat shady spot in your garden and give is a deep soaking of water.
+- Find a somewhat shady spot in your garden and give it a deep soaking of water.
 Then lay a board over the damp soil.
-The board should be at least the size of the area you intend to seed with lettuce.
+The board should be at least as large as your intended planting area.

-- Lift the board and re-soak the soil for another 2 -3 days.
+- Periodically lift the board and re-soak the soil for another 2 to 3 days.
 This should lower the temperature of the soil.

-- Now, plant your lettuce seeds and water them in well.
-Replace the board, on to of the seeded ground.
+- Now, plant your lettuce seeds in the prepared area and water them in well.
+Replace the board over the seeded ground.

-- Lift and water every day, replacing the board, until you see signs of germination.
-It should only take about a 7 - 10 days for the lettuce seeds to sprout.
-At the first sign of green, remove the board.
-Keep watering, whenever the soil dries out.
+- Lift the board and water every day until you see signs of germination, at which time you can remove the board.
+It should take about a 7 to 10 days for the lettuce seeds to sprout.
+Keep watering whenever the soil dries out.
 This can mean watering more than once a day, while the seedlings are tiny.